Dr Mohammad Heidarzadeh

 PI: GBSF project "Interaction of earthquake and typhoon hazards: intensification of the damage from September 2018 Hokkaido earthquake due to the heavy rainfall from Typhoon Jebi".
 Value: £4K.
 Funder: Great Britain Sasakawa Foundation (GBSF).
 Time: 2019.

 Co-I: M2D project "Potential large tsunami hazards associated with landslide failure along the West coast of India: from uncertainties to planning decisions".
 Value: £25K.
 Funder: Models to Decisions (M2D), NERC/EPSRC/ESRC.
 Time: 2018.

-For media inquiries, please send an email to Dr Heidarzadeh [email@example.com] detailing the name of your newspaper or TV and the context.
+For media inquiries and asking for interviews, please send an email to Dr Heidarzadeh [email@example.com] detailing the name of your newspaper or TV and the context.

 Available PhD Position from EPSRC and other sources of funding:

 An EPSRC-funded PhD opportunity is availbel for application.
 This is open to home students which means applicants must have been resident in the UK for 3 or more years, not wholly or mainly for the purpose of receiving full time education, to receive the studentship.
 This opportunity is open to both BSc and MSc graduates.
 Potential students should send their CVs to Dr Heidarzadeh along with a one-page summary of their past research works (either BSc or MSc project summary).